spiral/docs/docs/en/start/configuration.md

 ### Config objects

-In the Spiral Framework, all config objects are injectable, which makes it easy to use them in your application.
+In Spiral, all config objects are injectable, which makes it easy to use them in your application.

 ```php
 use Spiral\Http\Config\HttpConfig;